CubicrootXYZ/Helpful-MQTT-Python-Scripts/MQTT-Rewriter/README.md

 You can add your own rules to this script.

+The given rules will do the following:

+For .../steckdose.../SENSOR => extract the JSON and push "Power", "Today", "Total", "Current", "Voltage" to ".../steckdose.../SENSOR/POWER", ".../steckdose.../SENSOR/TODAY" and so on.

+For .../steckdose.../POWER it will convert ON/OFF to 1/0 and publish it in ".../steckdose.../POWER/POWERBINARY".

 **How to Install**
 1. Download the whole folder
 2. Add settings to the settings.ini, leave password and user for the MQTT-Server empty if not set